 1 year after birth: are CRISPR-designed babies the future?

 The German news site n-tv.de interviewed me about a week ago about the possibilities and risks of the CRISPR gene-editing technology.
-The reason for this piece was the first anniversary of the CRISPR manipulated twins (with the pseudonyms Lulu and Nana).
+The reason for this piece was the first anniversary of the CRISPR designed babies, the twins (with the pseudonyms Lulu and Nana).

 In short, a Chinese researcher and former associate professor at the Southern University of Science and Technology (SUSTech) published an (in my opinion) somewhat uncomfortable video clip one year ago, announcing the birth of the twins.
 The researchers had used the DNA cutting tool CRISPR on embryos, attempting to mutate one entry-point of HIV.
 You can read more about the background and my thoughts at the time of the birth here.